< /> < /> < /> < />

 • Stained and unhealthy teeth.

-In this article, we’ll break down the connection between smoking and erectile dysfunction and give you some reasons as to why it might be time to quit smoking if you’re affected by erectile dysfunction.
+In this article, we’ll explore whether it is possible to get erectile dysfunction due to smoking and give you some reasons why it might be time to quit smoking if you’re affected by erectile dysfunction.

-Did you know that erectile dysfunction affects 40 per cent of men?
+Did you know that erectile dysfunction affects 40% of men [3]?
 ED (short for erectile dysfunction) is defined as:

 But if you’re a smoker, the likelihood of developing erectile dysfunction increases.

-A 2015 study found, “cigarette smoking can lead to cardiovascular dysfunction and is now established to be an independent risk factor for the development of erectile dysfunction.”
+A 2015 study found that “cigarette smoking can lead to cardiovascular dysfunction and is now established to be an independent risk factor for the development of erectile dysfunction.”
+[4]

 The Tobacco in Australia report compiled by the Cancer Council Victoria states, “Vasospasm induced by the nicotine in cigarette smoke has been suggested as a mechanism for the acute deleterious effects of smoking on erectile function, while the chronic effects are caused by impaired vascular physiology of the erectile tissue.”
 [6]